The definitive Map API buying guide

 Dedicated support engineer and feature development, if available, are usually part of paid support plans.

 API burst rate is probably one of the most neglected features.
 End-users and use-case dictate not only the monthly volume of APIs but also typical and burst rates.
 Therefore, it's worth checking if the Map API vendor support desired request rates and at what cost.
+Higher burst rates are usually part of premium or custom support plans.

 Combining SDK with 3rd party APIs will not necessarily always be possible.
 To protect the brand identity and its quality of service, some vendors prohibit the use of APIs outside of the corresponding SDK.